 A maximum of six semester hours may be transferred into a Master's program at Coker University.
 Of those six hours, only three semester hours may be elective credit.
+A maximum of three semester hours may be transferred into the Doctoral of Nursing Practice program at Coker University.
 These courses must come from an accredited graduate school.
 Course equivalencies are evaluated by the program coordinator and appeals will be evaluated by the Provost's Office.
 During the program, students wishing to make-up a course at a different college or university and have that credit transferred back to Coker University must get prior approval from the program coordinator.
 Grades earned in courses completed at other institutions do not count toward the Coker University grade point average.
 No class with a grade lower than a "B" may be granted transfer credit.
 Students must submit their official transcript to have the transfer credit evaluated.